-There are a lot of stressful things about traveling, but we truly hate going through the security checkpoints at airports.
+There are many stressful things about traveling, but we truly hate going through the security checkpoints at airports.
 Who doesn’t?
-But when you have certain anxieties, something about airport security can be extra stressful.
+When you have certain anxieties, though, airport security can be extra stressful (especially during a pandemic – stay up-to-date!).
 Don’t get me wrong, crossing at land borders isn’t pain-free, but the whole TSA process is in a league of its own.
 That’s why we’ve wondered if enrolling in TSA Precheck can help our travel anxiety.

 Going through security is such a small part of a trip, but many travelers spend a lot of time preparing for it.
 You’ve got to have the right containers, know the rules about liquids and electronics, and commune in close quarters with everyone else to survive the process.
 For our own reasons, we just don’t like it.